ff13dfly/Anchor/js/README.md

 ### Anchor Data Object

-This object includes all details of a specfic anchor.
-Combined the data part and market part.
+This object includes all details of a specific anchor.
+Anchor data object is combined both the storage details and teh market details.

 ```Javascript
 {